camunda-community-hub/camunda-platform-7-keycloak/README.md

 * Upgrade to Apache HttpComponents HttpClient 5
 * Upgrade to Spring Boot 3.1.x
 * Updated samples to Spring Security 6.1

-Changes in version `7.19.0`

-*  Updated samples to Camunda Platform 7.19 and Keycloak 21.1

-New in version `7.18.0`

-* Fixed a bug for userId's containing a plus sign.
-* Updated samples to Camunda Platform 7.18 and Keycloak >= 18
-* Alternative for client side JWT authentication in Camunda Cockpit (incubation status)

-Changes in Version `7.17.0`

-* Renamed the extension from `camunda-bpm-identity-keycloak` to `camunda-platform-7-keycloak`
-* Updated samples to Camunda Platform 7.17
-* Introduced new version which reflects the Camunda Version used in samples and tests.

-New in Version `2.2.3`:

-* Optional Keycloak Login Cache - helps you to minimize password check requests to Keycloak and thus improve performance.
-Not applicable in SSO scenarios, but useful e.g. when using External Task Clients with Basic Auth.

-New in Version `2.2.2`:

-* Optimized user / group queries when using single items in `userIdIn(...)` / `groupIdIn(...)` selections

-New in Version `2.2.1`:

-* Fixed a bug where "like" filters in combination with missing Keycloak attributes (e.g. users without email) may cause a NullPointerException

-New in Version `2.2.0`:

-* Optional Keycloak Query Cache - helps you to minimize requests to Keycloak and thus improve performance.
-* Minor optimization of refresh token handling in case it is missing at all.

-New in Version `2.1.0`:

-* Auto retry with refreshed new token in case of Keycloak HTTP 401 responses (more stability in case of misconfigurations).

-New in Version `2.0.0`:

-* Support for Camunda Platform 7 Run
-* New options `proxyUri`, `proxyUser`, `proxyPassword` for optional proxy support.
-* Usage of `com.google.code.gson` for JSON (de)serialization.
-* Further internal refactorings and preparations for future enhancements.

-New in Version `1.5.0`:

-* New option `maxResultSize` for configuring the maximum result size of queries against the Keycloak REST API.

-New in Version `1.4.0`:

-* Corrected rare problems with group queries of a single user in case the Keycloak Client name is similar to this username and config property ``useUsernameAsCamundaUserId=true``

-New in Version `1.3.0`:

-* Provided additional fat `camunda-platform-7-keycloak-all.jar` including transitive dependencies for easier installation e.g. on Apache Tomcat distribution with shared engine.

-New in Version `1.2.0`:

-*   Optimized and correct searches in Keycloak mass data
-*   Add missing paging functionality to queries

-New in Version `1.1.0`:

-* Ability to read group hierarchies.
-* New option `useGroupPathAsCamundaGroupId` for readable group IDs.
-Helps when configuring authorizations.

-Version `1.0.0`:

-*   ReadOnlyIdentityProvider
-*   Broad support for user and group queries
-*   Compatible with Spring Boot OAuth2 SSO

 Known limitations: